Codorus Valley Bancorp Inc (CVLY) Files 10-K for the Fiscal Year Ended on December 31, 2020

 At the end of the fiscal year, Codorus Valley Bancorp Inc has the cash and cash equivalents of $335.8 million, compared with $131.6 million in the previous year.
 The long term debt was $88.3 million, compared with $84.8 million in the previous year.
 Codorus Valley Bancorp Inc has a financial strength rank of 3 (out of 10).

-At the current stock price of $19.380000, Codorus Valley Bancorp Inc is traded at 12.9% premium to its historical median P/S valuation band of $17.17.
-The P/S ratio of the stock is 2.52, while the historical median P/S ratio is 2.22.
+At the current stock price of $19.650000, Codorus Valley Bancorp Inc is traded at 14.4% premium to its historical median P/S valuation band of $17.17.
+The P/S ratio of the stock is 2.54, while the historical median P/S ratio is 2.22.
 The intrinsic value of the stock is $13.56 a share, according to GuruFocus DCF Calculator.
-The stock lost 1.3% during the past 12 months.
+The stock gained 11.32% during the past 12 months.

 For the complete 20-year historical financial data of CVLY, click here.